didiersmith/steve/chapters/another-day-in-the-office.md

 ## 0. Another Day in the Office

+"Why are they welding stuff?"
+Steve asked, walking into the open-plan office and observing Xavier and Ivan on the screen.

+"Long story," Vincent replied.
+He looked tense.

+"CO2 levels are through the roof," Russell explained.
+"Vincent's kid will be dead within the hour."

+"Shut up!"
+Vincent snapped.

+Steve sat down next to Russell, who leaned over and loudly whispered, "Vincent's just pissed because he regrets not teaching his kid how to weld."

+"I taught him integrated circuits!"
+Vincent hissed.
+"And your kid can't do anything at all!"

+Russell chuckled.

+Steve watched curiously as a drowsy-looking Xavier attempted to operate a MIG welder in microgravity.
+Never a dull moment in StevieNix.

+---

 "Crap!" yelled Xavier, and flailed out of the way.
 Dozens of red-hot droplets of molten steel drifted away from his weld pool and across the engine room, before attaching themselves to the far wall.

 "Wow," Ivan chuckled, "you are really bad at this."